-We are subject to a variety of foreign, federal, state and local regulation.
+A variety of foreign, federal, state and local regulations apply to our business.
 Failure to comply with applicable requirements may lead to civil penalties or require us to assume costly indemnification obligations.
 We cannot guarantee that existing regulatory policies will not adversely affect the timing or cost of new tower construction or that additional regulations will not be adopted which increase delays or result in additional costs.
 These factors could have a material adverse effect on our financial condition and results of operations.

-Since we signed our analog transmission contract with the BBC, the BBC has increased its service requirements to include 24-hour broadcasting on our terrestrial transmission network for the BBC's two national television services and a requirement for CTI to add a number of filler stations to its network to extend existing BBC services.
-The BBC has agreed to increases of approximately (Pounds)800,000 (\$1,330,240) per year in the charges payable by the BBC to CTI for these service enhancements.
-The additional charges may necessitate an amendment to CTI's Transmission Telecommunications License.
-OFTEL, the relevant regulatory authority in the United Kingdom, has confirmed in initial discussions with CTI that it is not OFTEL's intention to prevent the provision of such additional services to the BBC at an additional charge.
-CTI is discussing with OFTEL the most appropriate way to rectify this situation in order to allow the additional services to be provided to the BBC in return for the additional agreed payments.
-While we expect the license to be amended, there can be no assurance as to the final resolution of these issues with OFTEL.
+Since we signed our analog transmission contract with the BBC, the BBC has increased its service requirements to include 24-hour broadcasting on our transmission network for the BBC's two national television services and a requirement for us to add a number of additional stations to our network to extend existing BBC services.
+The BBC has agreed to increases of approximately (Pounds)800,000 (\$1,330,240) per year in the charges payable by the BBC to us for these service enhancements.
+The additional charges, however, may necessitate an amendment to Castle Transmission's transmission telecommunications license.
+We are discussing with OFTEL, the relevant regulatory authority in the United Kingdom, the most appropriate way to rectify this situation in order to allow the additional services to be provided to the BBC in return for the additional agreed payments.
+There can be no assurance that we will achieve a favorable resolution of these issues with OFTEL.